-Scalable Distributed Connectivity Estimation for Multi-robot Systems
+Robust Distributed Connectivity Estimation for Human-Multi-Robot Teleoperation

 Open research internship position (stage M2)